-- (a) Principles of Literary criticism upto New criticism. - (b) Different literary genres. - (c) Development of literary forms in Assamese. - (d) Development of literary criticism in Assamese. - (e) Periods of the literary history of Assam from the earliest beginnings, i.e. from the period of the charyyageets with their socio-cultural background: the proto Assamese-Pre-Sankaradeva Sankaradeva-post Sankaradeva Modern period (from the coming of the Britishers)-Post-Independence period.
-Special emphasis is to be given on the Vaisnavite period, the gonaki and the post-Independence period.
+- (a) Principles of literary criticism up to New criticism. - (b) Different literary genres. - (c) Development of literary forms in Assamese. - (d) Development of literary criticism in Assamese. - (e) Periods of the literary history of Assam from the earliest beginnings, i.e. from the period of the charyyageeta with their socio-cultural background: the proto Assamese Pre-Sankaradeva-Sankaradeva-Post-Sankaradeva-Modern period (from the coming of the Britishers)-Post-Independence period.
+Special emphasis is to be given on the Vaisnavite period, the gonaki and the post-independence periods.

-This paper will require first-hand reading of the texts prescribed and will be designed to test the candidates' critical ability.
+This paper will require first-hand reading of the texts prescribed and will be designed to test the candidate's critical ability.